This Is Why North Carolina Is Such A Naturally Beautiful State - NewsBreak

 SALISBURY, N.C.
 (QUEEN CITY NEWS) — N.C.
 Senator Carl Ford, family, and friends witnessed a North Carolina National Guard deployment ceremony in Salisbury last week.
 Members of Charlie Company, 1st of the 131st Aviation Regiment, will head to the national capital region soon.
 Ford and leaders from the 2-130th AOB and Charlie Company spoke to the group during the Nov.
 18 function.

-Procter and Gamble fined nearly $35K after worker death at North Carolina facility

-GUILFORD COUNTY, N.C. — The North Carolina Department of Labor fined Procter and Gamble Co. after completing an inspection of their Guilford County facility.
-The company must pay $34,502 for three serious violations, according to N.C.
-DOL.
-An employee died in May after a piece of equipment hit them...
+College enrollment has been down all across the nation.
+The number of students going to college and choosing to stay has been declining overall in the last decade.
+While this is true for a lot of schools this is not true at North Carolina A & T. Enrollment at North Carolina A & T has been on the upswing the better part of the last ten years.
+Most people would think hey this is a good thing.
+A thriving HBCU is a good thing right?
+Hmmmmm well it doesn’t seem that way to lawmakers and funders of North Carolina A & T. The school was recently fined $2 million dollars for exceeding the allotted percentage for out of state enrollment.

-FOX8 Chief Meteorologist Van Denton shares his winter weather predictions for North Carolina
+FOX8 Meteorologist Charles Ewing shares his winter weather predictions for North Carolina

-(WGHP) — FOX8 Chief Meteorologist Van Denton is unveiling his Winter Weather predictions!
-He’s the final member of our FOX8 Weather Team to throw his predictions into the ring.
-Snow lovers will enjoy Van’s predictions.
-His total snowfall prediction is higher than Emily Byrd’s and Charles Ewing’s.
-Here is his full list of predictions: Colder […]
+(WGHP) — FOX8 Meteorologist Charles Ewing is unveiling his Winter Weather predictions!
+He’s the third member of our FOX8 Weather Team to throw his predictions into the ring.
+Charles predicts more snow than Emily, who predicted 2.5 inches of snow from December to February, but not as much as notorious snow-disliker Alex, who predicted nine […]

-More than $6 Billion agreement finalized with 2 opioid makers, North Carolina AG Josh Stein says

-A $6.6 billion agreement has been finalized with two opioid makers, according to a release from Attorney General Josh Stein.
+This Huge Antique Mall in South Carolina is One of the Best Places To Shop in the State

+Disclaimer:The following information is updated for 2022.
+It is for educational purposes.
+Taking a trip to your local antique mall can be an amazing experience.
+There's always something to find and for a good deal too!
+You never know what sort of cool items you'll be able to discover.